usnavy/Navy-Design-Guide/design-philosophy.md

 ### Content is King

 Place an emphasis on quality of content.
-This can be done by creating a value on quality content, stripping back unnecessary and  focusing on the key experience, and minimising distractions.
+This can be done by creating a value on quality content, stripping away the unnecessary, focusing on the key experience, and minimising distractions.
 Far too often the quantity available is far more than the average user can consume.
 In these situations, consider whether such an overwhelming array of choices is actually useful.

 <hr>

 ### Accessible Design is Good Design

 Design should be usable on all devices by all of the people in all situations.
-Design is simple, touch friendly and clear and aims for AA accessibility.
+Design is simple, touch friendly, clear and aims for AA accessibility.

 <hr>